 With your document open in Adobe Acrobat, Click the Accessibility icon (step 1) and then choose the Accessibility Check (step 2).

-You can then choose which options you’d like to check for and also if you’d like to attach the report to the document.
+You can then choose which options to check and whether to attach the report to the document.
 Once you’re ready, click Start Checking (step 3).

 Now, you can see the report on a panel that opens up on the left side of Adobe Acrobat.
 It’s a detailed report that shows nearly everything that can be done for accessibility.
 It even includes things it can’t check automatically and lets you know what you need to check manually.

 When you see a heading with issues, it will be bold and have the number of issues.
-Just click the heading (step 4), and it will expand with all the problems in it.
+Just click the heading (step 4), and it will expand with all the problems listed.

 You can mark manual-check items as pass by right-clicking on any item and choosing pass.
 If you have an error with alternate text, you’ll also have the option to fix it when you right-click on the error.

-When you choose the fix option for alternate text Acrobat will open the alternate text box for the item that’s the issue so you can enter in alternate text.
+When you choose the fix option for alternate text, Acrobat will open the alternate text box for the item that’s the issue so you can enter it in alternate text.

 If you want to learn more about Adobe Acrobats’ features to check PDF accessibility, they have a document that details the verify PDF accessibility features.

-Next up and equally as essential as PDF accessibility is Microsoft Office.
+Microsoft Office is next up and equally as essential as PDF accessibility.

 Check If Microsoft Office Content Is Accessible